Now owned by the US-based VPN provider StackPath, IPVanish is currently one of the more popular VPNs on the market.

 The app itself is easy to use yet highly customizable, while any speed drop-offs when connected to the VPN are respectably low.

-Although we wouldn’t call IPVanish a top VPN choice for Mac, the provider offers just enough oomph to not dismiss it out of hand.
+The provider offers just enough to not dismiss it out of hand.
 If you want to have a deeper look at IPVanish and its pros and cons, however, feel free to read our full IPVanish review.